Cartrigger/angelauramc.github.io/markdown/wiki/faq/ios/JIT.md

 (*) - tvOS support coming soon!

-## What does this mean for PojavLauncher?
+## What does this mean for AmethystLauncher?

 ### Jailbroken devices
-Users with Jailbroken devices don't need to worry about JIT requirements, as PojavLauncher is specially built to detect jailbreaks and automatically enable JIT.
+Users with Jailbroken devices don't need to worry about JIT requirements, as AmethystLauncher is specially built to detect jailbreaks and automatically enable JIT.

 ### Unjailbroken devices
-Users with Unjailbroken devices can see two different outcomes, based on what they used to sideload PojavLauncher.
+Users with Unjailbroken devices can see two different outcomes, based on what they used to sideload AmethystLauncher.

 #### TrollStore
-If you used TrollStore to sideload PojavLauncher, good news: PojavLauncher takes advantage of the extended entitlements granted by TrollStore and automatically enables JIT when launched. **(Turn on URL Schemes)**
+If you used TrollStore to sideload AmethystLauncher, good news: AmethystLauncher takes advantage of the extended entitlements granted by TrollStore and automatically enables JIT when launched. **(Turn on URL Schemes)**

 #### Normal sideload
 If you sideload normally, you will need to enable JIT in some way.
 The most common method is to attach a debug server to the application while it's running - AltStore, SideStore, SideJITServer, and Jitterbug all of these use this method to enable JIT.